-Turns out, they give lawsuit cash advances (an advance on your future settlement proceeds) based on the merit of certain types of serious personal injury lawsuits.
+Turns out, they give loans to people with personal injury lawsuits, and the cool thing is that approval is based on the strength of the case.
 And unlike a bank, they didn’t care about my credit score, I didn’t need a house to pledge as collateral and I didn’t have to make any monthly payments while my case was going on.
 My case just settled a couple months ago and they waited to get paid back until I did.
 Overall it was a lifesaver for me.

 Not quite sure why I mentioned it here.
 It’s just that every time I see or hear about a car accident these days, my mind immediately takes me back.
 I figured if my experience could help someone, all the better.